Michigan Democratic Gov. Whitmer strays from her party in moving closer to Trump

 Despite this, she reiterated on Wednesday that she is not signaling a run for president in 2028, though her speech is unlikely to quiet the speculation.

-“This year and in the years to come — no matter who’s in the White House — let’s bet on American workers.
-Let’s bring chip manufacturing back home.
-Let’s dominate the seas and own the skies.
+“This year and in the years to come — no matter who’s in the White House — we need to be betting on American workers.
+We need to bring chip manufactures back home.
+Let’s dominate the seas and the skies and the roads.
 Let’s innovate and let’s build,” Whitmer said in closing.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.